 Pippa Mackie - Chief Executive - Citizens Advice Kingston

-The Trustee Network is open to trustees of Kingston's VCS.
-The group meets monthly to learn key information relevent to trustees and for peer-to-peer support.
-We know that a strong trustee board can make all the difference in the resliance and strategic travel of a group.
-The trustee network is a space for trustees to support each other to develop the skills and knowledge needed to help their charity or community group thrive.
+The Trustees' Network is a space for Trustees to support each other to develop the skills and knowledge needed to help their charity or community group thrive.
 Past meeting have covered areas such as:

 - Workplace health